 In my own tests and experiments, the average consumption has been 15.78mA, which is very good and is very close to that indicated by the manufacturer in the datasheet.

 In the following graphic you can see some consumption measurements of my experiments, taken over a period of one minute.
-This is, they are real measurements, not what the manufacturer says.
+This is, they are real measurements, taken by me, not that the manufacturer says so.

 Low consumption periodic measurement mode

 This way, supported by both SCD40 and SCD41 sensor, is to be used in use cases where sensor consumption is important, this mode has a update period of approximately 30 seconds (The sensor gives us a new CO2 measurement every 30 seconds).